 You can find out more about Grumples here:

-I spotted a purple Flufflings in a charity shop a few weeks back but they wanted £3.00 for it so put it back.
+I spotted a purple Flufflings in a charity shop a few weeks back but they wanted more than I was willing to spend so put it back.
 I didn’t test it out so had no idea what it might do, but the pink one was already turned on and when I grabbed it from the pile it started pulsating and moaning loudly!

 I also found one lost little Puppy Surprise baby from the modern re-issue by Just Play.
 The green pegasus has no branding, I just thought it was cute with its red wings.